aws-amplify/docs/cli/graphql.md

 #### Evolving APIs with @key

 There are a few important things to think about when making changes to APIs using `@key`.

-When you face a situation where you need to enable a new access pattern or change an existing access pattern you should:
+When you need to enable a new access pattern or change an existing access pattern you should follow these steps.

 1. Create a new index that enables the new or updated access pattern.
 2. If adding a @key with 3 or more fields, you will need to back-fill the new composite sort key for existing data.
 With a `@key(fields: ["email", "status", "date"])`, you would need to backfill the `status#date` field with composite key values made up of each object's *status* and *date* fields joined by a `#`.
 You do not need to backfill data for @key directives with 1 or 2 fields.
-3. Deploy your additive changes and update your application to use the new access pattern.
+3. Deploy your additive changes and update any downstream applications to use the new access pattern.
 4. Once you are certain that you do not need the old index, remove it's @key and deploy the API again.

 ### @auth